wouter-veeken/wouter.tech/README.md

 # What is this?
-Source files for my personal website http://wouter.tech (hosted on Amazon S3).
+Source files for my personal website http://wouter.tech (built with Hugo, hosted on Netlify).